Playbooks overview

 The playbooks for cohort analysis, churn metrics, winback performance, data structure, and end-to-end retention operations.

-A churn playbook only matters if the team can run it every week.
+A playbook only matters if the team can run it before more customers leave.

 RetentBase gives you the system to turn these playbooks into recurring reviews with ownership, deadlines, and follow-through.